-- Excessive Perquisites Perquisites represent a limited portion of our NEOs' compensation. - Employment Agreements We do not have employment agreements with our NEOs, and all of our NEOs are employed on an at-will basis. - ➤ Guaranteed Annual Salary Increases or Bonuses For our NEOs, annual salary increases are based on market competitiveness and other considerations, while annual cash incentives are tied to corporate and individual performance. - Excise Tax Gross-ups are not offered for any new executives covered under the Company's Change-in-Control Severance Agreements. - "Single-trigger" change-in-control cash severance payments Company's Plan documents prohibit "single-trigger" change-in-control cash severance payments. - Pledging or Hedging Company policy prohibits directors, executives, and certain other employees from pledging or hedging their stock in the Company. - Repricing of underwater stock options Company's Plan documents prohibit any repricing.
+- Excessive Perquisites Perquisites represent a limited portion of our NEOs' compensation. - Employment Agreements We do not have employment agreements with our NEOs, and all of our NEOs are employed on an at-will basis. - X Guaranteed Annual Salary Increases or Bonuses For our NEOs, annual salary increases are based on market competitiveness and other considerations, while annual cash incentives are tied to corporate and individual performance. - X Excise Tax Gross-ups are not offered for any executive officers covered under the Company's Change-in-Control Severance Agreements. - "Single-trigger" change-in-control cash severance payments Company's Plan documents prohibit "single-trigger" change-in-control cash severance payments. - ➤ Pledging or Hedging Company policy prohibits directors, executives, and certain other employees from pledging or hedging their stock in the Company. - Repricing of underwater stock options Company's Plan documents prohibit any repricing.

-2021 COMPENSATION PROGRAM
+2023 COMPENSATION PROGRAM

 The Company's executive compensation philosophy is to develop and utilize a combination of compensation elements that reward current period performance, continued service, and attainment of future goals, and is designed to encourage the retention of executive talent.
 The key elements of executive compensation are linked either directly or indirectly to enhancing stockholder value.
-Attainment of annual incentive compensation requires achievement of targets with challenging thresholds and incentive compensation for above-target performance is capped.
+Attainment of annual cash incentive compensation and performance-based restricted stock requires achievement of challenging goals and incentive compensation for above-target performance is capped.
 The Company continues to develop its compensation policies, programs, and disclosures to provide transparency and accountability to all of its stakeholders.

 ELEMENT PURPOSE KEY CHARACTERISTICS BASE SALARY Reflects responsibility, leadership, tenure, qualifications and contribution to the Company and the competitive marketplace for our industry.
 Fixed compensation that is reviewed annually and adjusted if and when appropriate.
 EMPLOYEE PERFORMANCE INCENTIVE PLAN Motivates executives to achieve our short-term business objectives that drive long-term benefit.
 "At Risk" annual cash awards based on performance compared to multiple pre-established short-term financial goals and non-financial strategic and operational performance improvement goals.
-LONG-TERM INCENTIVE AWARDS Motivates executives to achieve our business objectives by tying incentives to the performance of our common stock over the long term; links the interest of our executives and stockholders; serves as a retention tool by mitigating swings in incentive values.
-In 2021, our named executive officers were granted 50% of their target 2021 long-term incentive awards in the form of performance-based restricted stock with three-year performance targets.
-The other 50% of the target long-term incentive awards granted to each named executive officer was allocated evenly between non-qualified stock options and time-based restricted stock, both of which vest in one-third increments on each of the first three anniversaries of the grant date.
-The ultimate value realized for long-term incentive awards varies based on our performance against pre-determined incentive metrics and with our common stock price.
-RETIREMENT AND DEFERRED COMPENSATION Encourages retention and rewards continued service through their most productive years.
+LONG-TERM INCENTIVE AWARDS Motivates executives to achieve our business objectives by tying incentives to the performance of our Common Stock over the long term; links the interest of our executives and stockholders; serves as a retention tool For 2023, consistent with recent years, a total of 75% of the target annual LTI award granted to each of our Named Executive Officers was in the form of (i) performance-based restricted stock, which will result in value to the Named Executive Officer only to the extent the Company achieves its long-term performance goals, and (ii) non-qualified stock options, which will result in value to the Named Executive Officer only if the Company's stock price increases in the future.
+The other 25% of the target annual LTI awards (based on the number of shares subject to such awards) granted to each Named Executive Officer was allocated to time-based restricted stock which vest in one-third increments on each of the first three anniversaries of the grant date.
+The ultimate value realized for long-term incentive awards varies based on our performance against pre-determined incentive metrics and with the price of our Common Stock.
+RETIREMENT AND DEFERRED COMPENSATION Encourages retention and rewards continued service through our executives' most productive years.
 Supplemental benefit after retirement that is based on years of service and annual retirement benefit.
 OTHER BENEFITS Provides benefits that promote employee health and work-life balance, which assist in attracting and retaining our executives.
 Other benefits consist of health and welfare plans and minimal perquisites.